Astroneer: Development and release

 The game came about after Adam Bromell showed his friend Paul Pepera a "personal art project" consisting of a space man.
 According to Bromell, the two "started kind of riffing on this, like is there a possibility of a game in here?"
 Eventually, Pepera contacted two of his friends and the four started System Era to develop the game.
 At first, they worked on the game only part-time, after about two years of development Bromell in an interview stated that they were about ready to commit to the project full time.

 The art style was partly inspired by a desire by Bromell to get away from something that looked like Minecraft, stating "there are enough games that do that already."
 Instead, the team adopted an art style that consists of "curved geometric, sort of broad vibrant colors."
 Bromell notes that the "no-frills" art style served a practical purpose as well, as it let them quickly build new ideas into the game.
 Initially, the game used a more traditional high-polygonal style, however after participating in a diorama building contest concerned with the "low-poly" style, he changed his mind.

 Astroneer was announced in October 2015 by System Era Softworks and is developed with the Unreal Engine 4.
 Co-founder and lead artist Paul Pepera died on March 27, 2017, 4 months after Astroneers early access release, but before the official release of the game.

 Astroneer was first released in early access for Steam, Windows and Xbox One on December 16, 2016, before it officially released on February 6, 2019.
 A PlayStation 4 version was released on November 15, 2019, and released for the Nintendo Switch on January 13, 2022.

 In November 2023, publisher Devolver Digital acquired System Era Softworks, with the studio continuing to publish Astroneer.
 The company had previously failed to acquire publishing rights to the game.
 In September 2024, System Era Softworks announced the "Glitchwalkers" expansion for Astroneer, introducing new planets and maps.
+In August 2025, System Era Softworks announced another expansion named “Megatech”, bringing new structures and technology to the game.

 A native version for PlayStation 5 was released on November 20, 2025.